 At the same time that Dave was selling shoes, he began teaching one night class each semester at Austin Community College.
 This helped a bit with the family's income, and kept Dave active in his profession.
 Among his many students over the years was one named Fred Afflerbach, pictured above during his years as a truck driver.
 After Fred had begun to write for trucker magazines, he returned to school at age 50 and took two courses from Dave at ACC.
 On finishing the community college two-year degree, Fred studied creative writing and completed his B.A. at Texas State University, eventually writing two published novels, Roll On (2011) and The Bison and the Butterfly (2016).
 In Roll On, Fred's main character, a truck driver, reads poetry, and one poem that he reads is Whitman's "When I Heard the Learn'd Astronomer," which Fred knew from Dave's course.
-The novel also refers to jazz, a subject that Fred had heard and enjoyed in Dave's class, which included among its readings Jack Kerouac's On the Road.
+The novel also refers to jazz, a music that Fred learned about and enjoyed in Dave's class, which included references to it in Jack Kerouac's On the Road.
 For the last class meeting of one semester, Fred wrote a poem that touched on the various works studied in the course.
 Fred's poem begins "Follow the jumpin' jazz to room Ten-Forty-eight / Down the hallway, where 'Wild Nights' await."
-It was gratifying to Dave, on reading Fred's writing, to find that in his poem and in his novel his student had made good use of classroom materials from Dave's ACC courses.
+It was gratifying to Dave, on reading Fred's writings, to find that in his poem and in his novel his student had made good use of classroom materials from Dave's ACC courses.

 Excerpt from Fred Afflerbach's novel, Roll On, published in 2011 by Academy Chicago Publishers.